Installing Impala without Cloudera Manager

 Before installing Impala manually, make sure all applicable nodes have the appropriate hardware configuration, levels of operating system and CDH, and any other software prerequisites.
 See Cloudera Impala Requirements for details.

-You can install Impala across many nodes or on one node:
+You can install Impala across many hosts or on one host:

 - Installing Impala across multiple machines creates a distributed configuration.
 For best performance, install Impala on all DataNodes.